Quality Rating and Improvement Systems are an accountability policy having a negative effect on the Montessori community.

 A high fidelity Montessori program will get a lower score than the average daycare center!

-Many states do not recognize Montessori credentialed teachers as 'highly qualified."
+Most states do not recognize Montessori credentialed teachers as 'highly qualified."
 Those states do not recognize a Montessori ECE teacher credential in their state registry, or in their standards for staff qualifications.

 Many states punish Montessori programs for not having blocks, dress up clothes and stuffed animals in their classrooms.

 Many states use environmental rubrics which are inappropriate for the Montessori classroom.
 For more detailed information about these rubrics, follow this link.

 A Quality Rating and Improvement System (QRIS) is designed to assess and communicate the quality of early care and education programs that families consider for their children.
 A QRIS informs parents who choose high quality schools for their children; policymakers who create regulations aimed at improving early childhood education; and taxpayers who are investing in quality early childhood education.

 These systems are conceptually similar to ratings of restaurants and hotels that are made by groups such as the American Automobile Association.
 This common-sense approach has appeal across the political spectrum and explains in part why QRIS' have spread so rapidly.
 In 2004 Anne Mitchell wrote Stair Steps to Quality documenting the first five years of QRIS.

 Nearly half the states and the District of Columbia now operate statewide Quality Rating and Improvement Systems (QRISs) and nearly all other states are planning or piloting them.
 The first such system was launched in Oklahoma in 1998, the second in North Carolina in 1999, and other states followed quickly, making this a very fast-moving policy trend.